hyperboria/peers/README.md

 ## Adding your public node's credentials

-If you've created a public node, and would like to have it listed here, fork the repo, add a valid .json file, and submit a PR.
+If you've created a public node, and would like to have it listed here, fork the repo, add a keyfile, and submit a PR.

 ## Nodeinfo.json